foomo/gocontentful/README.md

 Return a slice of EntryReference objects that represent entries that reference the value object or the entry reference.

-Note that in case of parents of an entry reference:
-1. you need to pass a pointer to a ContentfulClient because EntryReference objects are generic and can't carry any.
+Note that in case of parents of an entry reference you need to pass a pointer to a ContentfulClient because EntryReference objects are generic and can't carry any.

-2. this method currently only works in cached mode
+>(vo *CfPerson) **GetPublishingStatus**() string

+Returns the publishing status of the entry as per the Contentful editor UI.
+Value returned is one of the following:

+<pre><code>const (
+  StatusDraft     = "draft"
+  StatusChanged   = "changed"
+  StatusPublished = "published"
+)</code></pre>

 ---

 **ENTRY FIELD GETTERS**